 These gems are virtual items, attached to your user account on the website.
 They can be sold to other site users for Shmuckers (our site currency since 2009, each Shmucker is worth 10 cents' credit in the Erfworld store).

 If we get enough revenue coming in from Mine4erf to equal our ads, then we will *remove all commercial ads* from this website, period.
 And as long as this stays a viable substitute for ads, ads will stay gone.
 So let's hope it works!

 How to mine for gems - short version

 You need a good GPU (graphics card) to mine Ethereum.
 We have created a custom cryptocurrency miner that prompts you for your user name on Erfworld.com and then mines to our address.
-Download it for Windows, macOS, or Linux, and run it.
+Download it from the mine4erf download page, and run it.
 For every hour you've been mining for Erfworld, you earn a spin for a gem.
 Your chances of finding a gem are tied directly to the mining program's success at finding shares in that hour.

 About the mining - long version